Abwuds/retroSpecialization/README.md

 by specializing them at runtime.
 The two principal values are :

 1. Suppression of the boxing
-2. Suppression of pseudo-specialized types such as `IntStream`, `ToIntFunction`
+2. Suppression of pseudo-specialized types such as `IntStream`, `ToIntFunction`...

 ## Project